 15-30-2512.
-Estimated tax -- payment -- exceptions -- interest.
+(Temporary) Estimated tax -- payment -- exceptions -- interest.
 (1) (a) Each individual subject to tax under this chapter, except farmers or ranchers as defined in subsection (6), shall pay for the tax year, through employer withholding, as provided in 15-30-2502, through payment of estimated tax in four installments, as provided in subsection (2) of this section, or through a combination of employer withholding and estimated tax payments, at least:

 (i) 90% of the tax for the current tax year, less tax credits and withholding allowed the taxpayer; or